okyeron/OMX-27/Docs.md

 Potentiometers are mapped by default to CCs 21, 22, 23, 24 and 7 (volume).
 These can be changed in the firmware.
 Hopefully this will be configurable from a device menu or a web-MIDI interface in future.

-__Encoder__
+### Encoder

 Long press encoder to enable mode change.
-Turn to switch modes, short-press to enter mode.
+Turn to change modes, short-press to enter mode.

 Within the modes a short press on the encoder will select a parameter to edit.

-In some modes, turning the encoder is set to a default param (like octave or BPM)

 ### Key Switches